 What to Do If You Haven’t Filed an Income Tax Return

-Filing a past due return may not be as difficult as you think, and as one might have expected, this tax season was extended yet again due to COVID-19.
-Unlike last year that was extended until the middle of the summer, this tax season automatic extension went until May17th, so you just missed it.
+Filing a past due return may not be as difficult as you think, and contrary to what some might have expected, this tax season was not extended due to COVID-19.
+Unlike last year that was extended until the middle of May (and the middle of the summer the year before), this tax season ended with the regular filing deadline in April.

 Here’s What to Do When Your Return Is Late